ahmed-hamdy90/simple-phones-numbers-filters-app/README.md

 #### TODO:
 - Apply Pagination logic on Listing Phones numbers
-- Using Redis to caching listing phones numbers structure(i.e: not need apply validation process again)
+- Using Redis to caching listing phones numbers structure (i.e: Not need apply validation process every time, only at the first time)
 - Apply Unit tests on available services classes